Haivision/srt/docs/dev/developers-guide.md

 * *test - unit tests for the library.
 * *testing - the folder contains applications used during development: `srt-test-live`, `srt-test-file`, etc. Use `-DENABLE_TESTING=ON` to include in the build.

+## Versioning

+THe SRT library is versioned as `major.minor.patch`, e.g. v1.4.3.

+The patch version upgrade usually means improvements and/or bug fixes, that do not affect SRT API/ABI compatibility and do not significantly change the library behavior.
+Thus, an application can relatively safely update onto the next SRT patch release.

+Any minor version upgrade means SRT might be no longer fully compliant with the OLD API and/or old behavior or contains notable changes in the source code.
+A certain amount of care should be taken considering the upgrade to the new minor release.
+A proper testnig should be done, and the review of changes.

+By default the SRT library SO/DLL name is suffixed with `major.minor` version (starting from SRT v1.4.3):
+- `libsrt.so.1.4`-> `libsrt.so.1.4.3`.
+- `libsrt.so.1.4`-> `libsrt.so.1.4.4`
+- `libsrt.so.1.5`-> `libsrt.so.1.5.0`
+- ...

+This way upgrading the app to the latest patch release is quite easy, while upgrading to the new minor release might require rebuilding certain modules of the solution.

 ## Coding Rules

 TBD.